Iconic sites that connect you to the region's history and heritage.

 This luxurious 18-room residence was built by coal operator Thomas H. Cooper on an 11-acre tract in 1903.
 It was sold to the City of Salem in 1942 and was used for meetings until a fire destroyed it in 1968.
 The carriage house survived the fire and is now used as offices by the Chamber of Commerce.

 As part of Salem's charming Main Street, this structure was built on the site of the first Roanoke County Courthouse.
-The United Daughters of the Confederacy dedicated the Confederate monument on the lawn in 1910.
 When a new county courthouse was constructed in 1980, the building was acquired by Roanoke College, which now uses it for academic offices and classrooms.

-Monterey was constructed with bricks that were handmade by slaves on the premises and features 12 rooms, a two-story entrance hall, and 12-foot ceilings.
+Monterey was constructed with bricks that were handmade by enslaved people on the premises and features 12 rooms, a two-story entrance hall, and 12-foot ceilings.
 It served as a hotel in the early 1900s and is now owned by Roanoke College.

 Originally established in 1842 as the Virginia Institute in Augusta County, the college relocated to Salem five years later.
 Obtain copies of the Roanoke College walking tour at the Admission Office in Roselawn - 226 High Street.